pittpv/aztec-monitoring-script/en/README.md

    - The Aztec container is not found
    - There is a mismatch between the latest block in the logs and in the smart contract **> 3 blocks**
    - There is an RPC server issue
-- Clears the log file when it reaches 1 MB in size, saving the very first report. *(update from 29.05.2025)*
+- Clears the log file when it reaches 1 MB in size, saving the very first report. *(agent update from 29.05.2025)*

 ### Requirements for Cron Agent: